 Before we go into the user authentication and application enumeration processes, a few notes on StoreFront and Web Interface first.
-Both products offer a different feature set, which I'm not going to fully discuss here, one of which is how they handle user authentication as part of the resource enumeration process, something that will automatically happen when someone starts a new session.
+Both products offer a different feature set, which I'm not going to fully discuss here, and handle certain functionality in different ways.
+One of which is how they take care of user authentication as part of the resource enumeration process, something that will automatically happen when someone starts a new session.
 Note that we are only referring to XenDesktop 7.x Sites here since StoreFront is also able to authenticate users to, and enumerate and aggregate resources from, XenApp Farms, XenMobile App Controllers or VIAB for example.